 Data saved to skacem_network.csv

-Looking at the CSV file, I found interesting insights.
-The developers I follow are mostly based in tech hubs (San Francisco, New York, Berlin), work at major tech companies, and maintain an average of 42 public repositories.
-This kind of analysis would be impossible with just the API’s rate limits or just scraping alone.
-It required combining both approaches intelligently.
+The developers I follow are mostly based in tech hubs, work at major tech companies, and maintain an average of 42 public repositories.
+This kind of analysis required combining both API and scraping approaches.

 Conclusion

-Building this GitHub crawler taught me that web scraping isn’t just about extracting data.
-It’s about doing so responsibly, efficiently, and legally.
-The best approach often combines multiple techniques, using APIs when available, scraping when necessary, and always with respect for the service you’re accessing.
+The best approach often combines multiple techniques: APIs when available, scraping when necessary, always with respect for the service you’re accessing.

 N.B.
 Remember to check robots.txt, respect rate limits, and always consider whether an API might serve your needs better than scraping.
-The code is meant for educational purposes, use it wisely.
+The code is meant for educational purposes.